Social geography and regional development

 Prospective students who graduated from the Master's degree in Geography and Cartography or related field, need to choose a topic for their PhD thesis and a supervisor according to the range of available dissertation topics.
 The entrance examination will take place before the Commission, with regards to the following requirements:

-- The full scope and content of graduate (masters) studies in Geography and Cartography focusing on regional geography and regional development
+- The full scope and content of graduate (masters) studies in Geography and Cartography focusing on regional geography and regional development (max. number of points for the expert part: 70)

 - A written English essay on the anticipated objectives, methods, and results of the proposed doctoral dissertation in the range of 1-2 pages and an oral presentation of the subject matter in English